JoshuaOkafor/joshuaokafor/README.md

 - 👯 I’m looking to collaborate on ...Interesting Data Science Problems.
 - 📫 How to reach me: ...
 [Send an Email](mailto:joshuaokafor49@gmail.com), I'm always open to interesting conversations and collaboration.
 - 😄 Pronouns: ... he/him.
 - ⚡ Fun fact about me: I don’t have a favorite color.
-I have two: grey and black.
+I have two: grey and black 😊.